 Dad, the eldest son, surpassed this and leads the way.
 His two brothers only a few years behind, the cheeky buggers never let him forget, chipping at him with comments such as “what’s it like being old?”
 Dad bides his time until posing for a youngest–eldest photo he casually comments to his brother in regard to 4 month old Ethan “your grandson’s got more hair than you”.
 No matter his age, Dad’s still got more hair than his brothers, very little grey and no mercy in playing his trump card.

 My aunt, the only sister and youngest, responds to Dad’s assurances that he’s now obedient and doing what he’s told, with “It’s about bloody time, you’re old enough”.
 To which I can only remind her, “It’s words, just words.
 He does what he wants.”
 Much as the siblings are alike, Dad never took to conforming.
-This could account for Dad’s birthday being a day I greeted happily but on which I also shed a few private tears… for the there were many times I thought he wouldn’t make 50.
+This could account for Dad’s birthday being a day I greeted happily but on which I also shed a few private tears… for there were many times I thought he wouldn’t make 50.

 One of my first blog posts was about Dad, Ron: the year that was.
 I introduced him by explaining “As my parents’ only child I often attempt to explain my relationship with Dad by saying I only have one team to barrack for.
 Whatever he does good or bad, he’s all I’ve got left in the way of parents.
 This gets him away with a lot.
 Dad can be infuriating & amusing, randomly & concurrently.
 The longer you’ve known him helps, sometimes, understand him but not necessarily.
 Often you are just perplexed.”

 Dad’s 2 main astrological aspects also provide further insight.
-He is sun sign Aquarian“… Lots of people like rainbows.
+He is sun sign Aquarian “… Lots of people like rainbows.
 Children makes wishes on them, artists paint them, dreamers chase them, but the Aquarian is ahead of everybody.
 He lives on one… you’ll have to be constantly prepared for the unexpected with Uranians.
 Generally kindly and tranquil by nature, Aquarians nevertheless enjoy defying public opinion, and they secretly delight in shocking more conventional people with occasional erratic conduct…” (Sun Signs – Linda Goodman) and moon sign Sagittarian “… Independent; philosophical mind; gregarious; adventurous; rebellious; humanitarian; intellectual; inspirational; social concerns; urge for expansion; verbose; big-hearted; tactless; confident; good teacher; optimistic; zany humour…” (Sun Sign, Moon Sign – Charles & Suzy Harvey).
 My sun and moon signs fall the opposite.

 Coming up to age 23 when I was born he was a typical father of the Sixties.
 He worked as a motor mechanic, went to the pub, played sport and Mum & I tagged along.
 At almost age 40 when my first half-sister was born, he became a typical father also of the Eighties, starting a second family as I approached adult life.
 Mostly, Dad never fully acclimatised to modern father.
 I’m not sure if he attended the births of my three half siblings but at least with them [I believe] he attended the hospital rather than waiting at home for news, as he did for me in 1965.
 As they grew up, he didn’t like grungy hair, grungy clothes or loud grungy music.
 Dad continued as much as possible with Sixties style parenting but also did what he does best, coaching and running around to kids’ sport, following his own philosophy “the family that plays together stays together”… He grumbled a lot but predominantly ignored anything that didn’t fit with his view of the world.
-The kids are now wonderful adults some of whom will soon be on the cusp of starting families of their own.
+The kids are now wonderful adults some of an age to soon be starting families of their own.

 For his birthday the G.O. and I gave Dad tickets to a show & dinner next month for him, my stepmother and us.
 After we’ll stay the night at their house and spend some time.
 However, I couldn’t allow Dad’s 70th birthday to pass without making him a little gift from me.
 I baked & assembled in an ordinary plastic container his favourite Rock Cakes, and dressed them up in a fancy box.
 Receiving the unexpected gift, he looked at me questioningly “what’s this?” opened it & peeled back the blue tissue paper, laughed, looked around and said “Don’t think I’m sharing.
 These are going in my shed”.